davidproba/LFRoboticsDemoLogin/README.md

 * You can add a redirect URL to each user

 ### Install
-That should be quite easy, clone/download, build (Liferay Workspace) & deploy.
-Alternatively, just deploy the jar from build/libs.
+You can download and deploy the jar from build/libs.
+Alternatively, you can clone/download this project, build & deploy.
+In this context, consider this module to be created in Liferay Workspace.
+If you do want to extend it, put it in your Liferay Workkspace modules folder.

 ### Configure
 For each persona you want to use in your demo, just set the (already existing) user ID, password and optionally a redirect URL.